 To determine if an RV is a 5th wheel it will have 2-3 axels (wheels on each side), and the hitch will look like something for a semi-truck.
 The hitch will be located under the front overhang compartment of the RV.

 These RVs are basically a tent on steroids that can range from 3 feet to 20 feet, and the most common length being around 15 feet of fuel economy freedom.
 Popup tent RVs are made for couples, small families & short weekend getaways.
 These RVs are the gateway to RV life.
 I don’t know the exact numbers, but I would be willing to bet that over half of the RV community got their start with a popup trailer.
 Their mobile, lightweight, can be towed with anything including a motorcycle.
+Check out the how much each pull behind popup camper weighs.
 They come equipped with all the basic needs for a weekend adventure.
 Small kitchen, bed, and storage.
 The basic concept behind a popup is, well just that, they popup.
 There are hard sided popups out there, but majority of the popups the walls are made of a canvas material so that it can fold in on itself when not in use.

 Popup tent trailers require a destination because they’re not functional unless you pop them up which makes them NOT stealthy.
 The most common sentence popup owners make: “Buying a pop-up camper was the worst and best decision we ever made.”
 From what I gather it’s because Popup tent trailers allow exposure to the RVing “lifestyle”, but because of the limitations of popup trailers you’re not able to fully submerse yourself into this wonderful & adventurous lifestyle.
 Generally speaking a modern pop up tent trailer will include a small kitchen, 2 beds, and some basic storage.
 To determine if an RV is a pop-up tent trailer it will have a collapsible roof & a trailer tongue that fits on a normal bumper ball hitch.